Can you believe it? 2015 is almost over.

 In February I made a short video of the Mary Nichols murder site in Buck’s Row (Durward Street as it now is) showing it as it was in 1888 and as it appears today.
-On this occasion I opted not to provide a commentary, but rather add an evocative musical sound track.
-Here it is.

 With the new website upon and running we began the first videos looking at the life and death of Sherlock Holmes.
 We also took a close look at another of the Whitechapel murders locations and paid a blogging visit to George Yard, scene of the murder of Martha Tabram.
 You can read the article here.

 April 1888 saw the first Whitechapel Murder, that of Emma Elizabeth Smith, who was attacked by a gang as she made her way back to her lodging house in the early hours of April 3rd 1888.
 This is the full story.

 In May we launched the first of our monthly quizzes, this one entitled “Are You A Ripperologist?”
 Your task, should you have chosen to accept it was to answer 10 questions of the Jack the Ripper murders.
 We also introduced our esteemed Department of Ripperology, which awarded you a certificate on completion of the quiz.
 If you missed it the first time around, or if you would like to do it gain – here it is.

 With the summer well and truly upon us we did several blogs throughout June (16 to be precise) one of which looked at Jack the Ripper’s most popular item of apparel – and one that never actually existed(!) – his little black bag.
 Click Here To Read The Article.